jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 Yet, like a biologist assessing an environment, we could be deliberately cultivating our technologies to live a good life.

-This is a book for people in the middle: people who want things to be more rational, caring, and level-headed, and who are willing to work for it.
-It will not tell you that someone else must change.
+That's why this is a book for people in the middle: people who want things to be more rational, caring, and level-headed, and who are willing to work for it.
 It will show you how to adapt—whether you are in Gen Z hoping to start a family or a retiree hoping to see grandkids—by doing what life has done many times before: leaving the shadows of a bygone age behind and purposefully evolving for the environment in which you live.

 It starts with taking one idea seriously: human civilization now evolves through its technologies, and each of us earns our place within that process.

 This book practices what it preaches.
 It is free and open-source, published on the internet with no paywall and no gatekeeper.
 Like every technology, it will survive only if it proves useful to you.

 On this journey you will uncover your technological identity, learn to make smarter tool choices, and stop merely surviving Industrial Age obsolescence.
-You will get something Maria never had: a clearer view of what's coming, and how to embrace it.
+You will get something Maria never had: a clearer view of what's coming, what she can change, and most important of all how to embrace humanity's role in the evolution of life on Earth.

 ## Illustration